 There’s a misconception that you can only watch video on your mobile device while connected to a 4G network.
 Not true!
 I’ve watched plenty of video while connected to 3G service.

-It’s something you may not want to do extensively, because you can run into occasional buffering.
+It’s something you may not want to do extensively, because you can run into occasional buffering, which can be solved with a phone booster.
 But for sporadic video viewing, I’ve found 3G networks can work fine.

 Did you like this post?
 Find it helpful?
 Do you have questions about this topic?
 Please let us know how we’re doing by commenting below.